ThomasFeher/armadillo/README.txt

 eigen decomposition or will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

-For manual installation on all systems, see section 2.1.
+* For manual installation on all systems, see section 2.1.

-For installation on Linux / Mac OS X systems, see section 2.2.
+* For installation on Linux and Mac OS X systems, see section 2.2.
   The Linux installation is also likely to work on other Unix-like systems, such as FreeBSD, NetBSD, OpenBSD, Solaris, CygWin, etc.

-For installation on MS Windows, see section 2.3.
+* For installation on MS Windows, see section 2.3.